locokit/locokit/docs/concepts/field-types.md

 * **File** : Allows you to attach one or more files to a cell
 * **URL** : Designed to store a single URL in each cell
 * **Link to another table** : Allows you create a linked record field between two tables
-* **Lookup column** : Allows you to look up a specific field in a linked table
+* **Lookup field** : Allows you to look up a specific field in a linked table
-* **Virtual lookup column** : Allows you to look up a specific virtual field in a linked table
+* **Virtual lookup field** : Allows you to look up a specific virtual field in a linked table

 **Geometries**
 * **Point geometry** : Designed to store a WKT point geometry